ui-schema/ui-schema/packages/docs/src/content/docs/core.md

 );
 ```

-### SchemaEditorRenderer

-Layer to get the needed widget by the current schema and let it render with [WidgetRenderer](#widgetRenderer).

 ### SchemaRootRenderer

-Connects to the current context and extracts the starting schema, renders the `widgets.RootRenderer`
+Connects to the current context and uses the schema the first time, renders the `widgets.RootRenderer`.

+The `RootRenderer` is rendered in a memo component, starts the first rendering of a widget, this is the `children` of `RootRenderer`, done with [WidgetRenderer](#widgetRenderer).

 ## Widget Renderer

 ### WidgetRenderer

+Entry point into widget and plugin rendering, uses the `props` to start the render tree of all registered plugins, with finally the actual widget.

 ### NextPluginRenderer

-Used for plugin rendering, see: [creating plugins](/docs/widget-plugins#creating-plugins).
+Used for plugin rendering, see: [creating plugins](/docs/plugins#creating-plugins).

+Handles the switching between `FinalWidgetRenderer` and a `Plugin` (if there is still one which was not executed).

 #### NextPluginRendererMemo

-Same as NextPluginRenderer, but as memoized function, used in e.g. ObjectPlugins when they are using [useSchemaData](#editor-data-provider), see: [creating plugins](/docs/widget-plugins#creating-plugins).
+Same as NextPluginRenderer, but as memoized function, used in e.g. object widgets when they are using [useSchemaStore](#editorStoreProvider), see: [creating plugins](/docs/plugins#creating-plugins).

+### FinalWidgetRenderer

+Finds the actual widget in the mapping by the then defined schema, renders the widget and passes down all accumulated props (e.g. everything the plugins have added).

+If no widget was found, renders nothing / `null`, but the plugins may have already rendered something! (like the grid)

 ## Utils